robpeng/Project-5-CS-180/README.md

 ## NetworkServer.java

 - This class deals with the server side of the network interaction.
-- Summary of class NetworkClient
+- Summary of class NetworkServer

 ```
  1) The class implements interface Runnable to create a thread, starting the thread casues the